z0gg3r/pmb/README.md

 	pmb -c -p all
 	pmb -s linux -c

-	Adding -c will make search' output and print output colored.
+	Adding -c will make search output and print output colored.

 And more =D